 View your projects and tasks in one place.

 The calendar has three different views — week, month, or custom view.
 The custom view allows you to pick a date range in case you need specific dates.
-And, each view can be exported or subscribed to, using the iCalendar feature, so you can keep your 3rd party calendars synchronized.
+And, each view can subscribed to using the iCalendar feature, so you can keep your 3rd party calendars synchronized.

 The week view has an additional time graph with shortcuts for adding time, and viewing your current and past timesheets.
 Below the time graph you’ll see a list of overdue tasks, milestones, and tasks with no due date.
 If a task falls off your radar, it will most likely be listed here.

 Notes can be used to easily communicate events to your team.
-With exception to Executive users, everyone can see project notes as they are not bound by project permissions.
-A note however, can be set to private so it is visible only to the creator.
+With the exception of Executive users, everyone can see calendar notes as they are not bound by project permissions.
+A note can be set to private so it is visible only to the creator.
 We use notes for anything and everything.
-Some examples would be:
+Some examples are: